 A bigger needle is what you need if you're getting more stitches to the inch than the pattern calls for.
 (Which makes sense, because a bigger needle makes bigger stitches, so there will be fewer of them per inch.)

 On the other hand, if you're getting fewer stitches per inch than you are supposed to be, going down a needle size should get you more stitches per inch.

 Change the Type of Needle

 Even though needle size is supposed to be consistent, different needles are not always exactly the same size, and the way you knit might be altered a little bit when you use needles of different materials.

 Using a different kind of needle is said to be particularly helpful if you're getting stitch gauge but not row gauge.
 Row gauge is not always important, of course, but it can be if, say, you're knitting a garment sideways.

 Change the Way You Knit

 In the picture shown here, the bottom blue stripe on the top swatch was knit English and all the rest was worked continental.
-We got 4 stitches per inch on a size 8 US (5 mm) knitting needle working English style, but we had to go down to a size 6 US (4 mm) to get the same gauge working continental style.
+We got 4 stitches per inch on a size 8 US (5 millimeters) knitting needle working English style, but we had to go down to a size 6 US (4 millimeters) to get the same gauge working continental style.

 It's great to know different styles for a lot of reasons but we switched from our normal form for this particular project because of a repetitive strain issue.